LuisKrotz/ibm-thinkpad-ideapad-abnt2-slashfix/README.md

-# imb-thinkpad-ideapad-abnt2-slashfix
+## Fixes ' / ' not working on IMB thinkpads and Lenovo ideapads for Windows 10

-Fixes ' / ' not working on IMB thinkpads and Lenovo ideapads for Windows 10
+Run registry key